muratk5n/thirdwave/en/README.md

 ---

+Pipelines, coal, natgas..
+This is where rubber meets the road;
+switching from old to new was never going to be easy.

+---

 Canada has over 70,000 km of large transmission oil pipelines.
 Any of those cld go haywire and the environment disaster would be severe.